mhoye/Bespoke_IO/README.md

 * Prerequisites are:
     * MySQL 5.0+
-    * PHP 5.3+, with at least the following modules:
+    * PHP 5.3, with at least the following modules
         * curl, gd, mcrypt, mysql, mysqli
     * WiX 3.0 or better
     * A recent Wine